Downtown in San Antonio in Bexar County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Hispanic Americans • War, Texas Independence.

 Location.
 29° 25.51′ N, 98° 29.533′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Downtown.
-Marker is at the intersection of River Walk and W. Crockett Street on River Walk.
+It is at the intersection of River Walk and W. Crockett Street on River Walk.
 This marker can be seen only if you are walking along the River Walk near W. Crockett Street.
 Touch for map.
 Marker is in this post office area: San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John Twohig Lived on These Grounds (here, next to this marker); San Antonio River Walk (here, next to this marker); San Antonio's River Walk and Flood Control System (a few steps from this marker); The First Protestant Church Service in San Antonio (within shouting distance of this marker); Twohig House (within shouting distance of this marker); Perote Prisoners (within shouting distance of this marker); Gen. Robert E. Lee (about 300 feet away, measured in a direct line); Main Plaza - Plaza de las Islas (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: John Twohig Lived on These Grounds (here, next to this marker); San Antonio River Walk (here, next to this marker); San Antonio's River Walk and Flood Control System (a few steps from this marker); The First Protestant Church Service in San Antonio (within shouting distance of this marker); Twohig House (within shouting distance of this marker); Perote Prisoners (within shouting distance of this marker); Gen. Robert E. Lee (about 300 feet away, measured in a direct line); Main Plaza - Plaza de las Islas (about 300 feet away).
 Touch for a list and map of all markers in San Antonio.

 Related markers.
 Click here for a list of markers that are related to this marker.
 San Antonio WPA Arts and Crafts Tile Murals